woowenjun99/tp/docs/UserGuide.md

 ### Deposit money into existing account `add`

-- If the user has an existing account, he can choose to add money into it.
-- An error will be thrown if either the currency or amount is not provided, the currency is not one of the registered currency, the amount is not numeric or the account with the currency does not exist.
+Adds money into an existing user account.

 Format: `add CURRENCY AMOUNT [DESCRIPTION]`

 - `CURRENCY`: Compulsory argument.
 A registered currency.
 - `AMOUNT` : Compulsory argument.
 The amount to be deposited.
 - `[DESCRIPTION]`: Optional argument.
 Is set to `NIL` if not provided.
+- An error will be thrown if either the `CURRENCY` or `AMOUNT` is not provided, the `CURRENCY` is not one of the registered currencies, the `AMOUNT` is not numeric or the account with the `CURRENCY` does not exist.

 Example of usage: